22388o/awesome-taproot-assets/README.md

 Versions post v0.3.0-alpha are compatible with initial version, allowing non breaking consensus or lose assets on mainnet/testnet.

-Lightning Labs team is working for make Taproot Assets over release Taproot Channels in 2023.
+Lightning Labs team is working for make Taproot Assets over Lightning Network after release Taproot Channels in 2023.
 Beyond work in smart contracts how happen on RGB.

 ## Lightning Labs Resources